Imminent job relocation

 Brandon: But what if we could get more by listing it traditionally?
 You know I have to sell my house fast but aren’t we leaving money on the table that isn’t being discussed here?

 Eric: That’s a valid concern, Brandon.
 Traditional sales might net a higher offer on paper, but it’s not just about the sale price.
 Think about the carrying costs, residual mortgage payments, utilities and property taxes that you’d be paying while waiting for the house to sell.
 Then there’s the time and stress of dealing with showings and negotiations.
-For you to take this on means that Latisha stays behind in Clermont.
+For you to take this on means that Latisha stays behind.
 With me, you get certainty and speed.
 You know exactly how much you’ll walk away with and you can focus solely on your move to Texas.

 Brandon: (Nods slowly) I can see how the convenience and speed might outweigh a higher sale price.
 Plus, I just don’t have the time and know-how to get this house up to snuff.